 The northern corner of Twofold Bay consists of 3 km wide southeast-facing Calle Calle Bay, which is bordered by the northern Worang Point and Lookout Point at Eden.
 The bay has two rocky sides, linked by the longer sandy Aslings Beach, with the town of Eden located on the bluffs along the western shore of the bay.Read less

-Weather: Sunny day.
-20% chance of a shower in the evening.
+Weather: Partly cloudy.
+30% chance of a shower offshore.

-Wind: South to southwesterly 15 to 25 knots turning southeasterly during the afternoon.
+Wind: North to northwesterly 15 to 25 knots turning westerly 20 to 30 knots during the afternoon.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.